SoftwareAG/c8y-docs/content/edge/setting-up-edge-bundle/setting-up-virtual-box.md

 		This command provides an error **Error: Connection activation failed: IP configuration could not be reserved (no available address, timeout, etc.)**.
 Ignore this error.

-12. Restart the Edge VM.
+12. Restart the Edge appliance.

 13. Log in as **admin** user.

-14. Configure the Edge VM network using the post-installer.
+14. Configure the Edge appliance network using the post-installer.
 See [Configuring the Edge network](/edge/installation/#configuring-the-edge-network).

 15. Run the post installation process.
 See [Running the post installation process](/edge/installation/#running-the-post-installation-process).